knative/community/ROLES.md

 * Mentor new contributors and project members

-* Approve code contributions for acceptance
+* Approve contributions for acceptance

 Approvers are also expected to participate in community contact rotations ([Serving](